pactflow/docs.pactflow.io/website/docs/docs/workshops/ci-cd/workshop/04_how_not_to_break_everything.md

 Let's make our changes on a branch this time.

-1. Revert the change to master and push to make the build go green again.
+1. In the consumer codebase, revert the change to master and push to make the build go green again.

     ```
     git revert HEAD